mikahayk/react-youtube-api/README.md

 ```javascript
 ### npm install
 ```
-2. First, create an *.env* file in the root of the project.
+2. Create an *.env* file in the root of the project.
 3. Add Youtube API KEY as follows

 ```javascript